Slow Cooker Moroccan Chickpea Stew

 Ingredients & Substitutions

 Don’t be overwhelmed by the length of the ingredient list.
-The goal of this plant-based stew is to incorporate lots of vegetables, plus lentils and chickpeas, in a spiced tomato-ish broth that has a definite kick.
+The goal of this plant-based stew is to incorporate lots of vegetables plus lentils and chickpeas, in a spiced tomato-ish broth that has a nice kick.

 And after a short amount of sauteing, you can throw everything into the slow cooker and take care of your to-do list while the soup bubbles away.